fybrik/fybrik/site/docs/contribute/modules.md

 kind: FybrikModule # always this value
 metadata:
   name: "<module name>" # the name of your new module
+  labels:
+    name: "<module name>" # the name of your new module
+    version: "<semantic version>"
   namespace: fybrik-system  # control plane namespace.
 Always fybrik-system
 spec:
    ...